PRODUCTS & INNOVATION

-“Throughout my life, I have always fainted at the sight of blood up until really only probably five years ago,” said Mary Rodgers, an Abbott senior scientist who spends her work life hunting viruses as part of the company’s diagnostics business.
+“Throughout my life, I have always fainted at the sight of blood up until really only probably five years ago,” said Mary Rodgers, an Abbott principal scientist who spends her work life hunting viruses as part of the company’s diagnostics business.
 “When I was in high school, I would always pass out when anyone started talking about blood.
 And when I got my blood drawn.

 “When I first started working at a lab in college, they showed me where the biohazard waste was for when they were collecting blood and discarding the samples.
 And I had to sit down.
 ‘I’m sorry, I’m going to pass out.’
 I was so embarrassed.

 "And after that, I worked really hard to find a way that I could work around blood that wouldn't make me feel this way."

 Mary Rodgers isn’t one to let an overbearing dread get in the way of her calling, not when that work is so crucial to keeping the world's blood supply safe.